chipmuenk/pyfda/docs/source/development/pyfda_fixpoint_widgets.rst

 Filter topologies are defined in the corresponding classes and can be implemented in hardware.
-The filter topologies use the order and the coefficients that have been determined by a filter design algorithm from the `pyfda.filter_designs` package for a target filter specification (usually in the frequency domain).
+The filter topologies use the order and the coefficients that have been determined by a filter design algorithm from the `pyfda.filter_widgets` package for a target filter specification (usually in the frequency domain).
 Filter coefficients are quantized according to the settings in the fixpoint widget.